Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

         </app-control>
     ```

-2. Registering an action
+2. Register an action

-    To receive action events, each component instance should register the action.
+    To receive action events, each component instance must register the action.
-    You can registering an action as follows.
+    You can register an action as shown in the following code:
     ```
     static void __frame_component_action_cb(component_h context,
             const char *action, app_control_h app_control,